 Where personal data is involved, such as your name, address and other information that could identify you, we must comply with the General Data Protection Regulation (GDPR) and Data Protection Act 2018.
 The law imposes additional requirements on special category personal data of a private nature which is often information that is not widely known and is very personal to you, such as the state of your health.

 We are committed to protecting your privacy when you use our services.
+Please see our Departmental Privacy Notices.

 The Privacy Notice below explains how we use information about you and how we protect your privacy.